 To find out more about the REAP scheme visit the NSW Planning Portal and view the Registered Environmental Assessment Practitioner Guidelines.

-For more information on the Rapid Assessment Framework, including commencement dates and transitional arrangements, refer to the planning circular (PS 21-005) (PDF, 115 KB).
+For more information on the Rapid Assessment Framework, including commencement dates and transitional arrangements, refer to the Planning circular – PS 21-005 – Changes to State significant development and State significant infrastructure (PDF, 115 KB).